NewsScenariosLoan ProgramsAbout MePre-QualCompare LoansContact

 How I handle self-employed Austin files

 I am Austin-based and licensed statewide in Texas.
 I work all the Austin-metro counties self-employed borrowers actually buy in: Travis, Williamson, Hays, Bastrop, Caldwell, Burnet.
+If you are searching self employed mortgage Texas, the real issue is usually which income path matches your documentation: tax returns, bank statements, P&L only, 1099 only, or asset depletion.
 Send me a recent tax return summary and a sample month of bank statements; I will tell you which path your file lines up with before we formally apply.

 Sources & methodology